heinten/Introduction-into-CFD/3-backward-step/1-pre-processing.md

 >
 > The detailed description of all entries in the `blockMeshDict` is omitted here due to its complexity.
 You can consult the official user manual [section 5.3](https://doc.cfd.direct/openfoam/user-guide-v10/blockmesh#x26-1850005.3) for a thorough introduction into `blockMesh`.

-The two-dimensional mesh for this case can be finally be created and stored into the `constant/polyMesh` directory by typing the following command into the terminal:
+The two-dimensional mesh for this case can finally be created and stored into the `constant/polyMesh`.
+For this, execute the `blockMesh` command in the terminal with the current working directory being the backward-step folder:

 ```
 blockMesh
 ```

-> **Task**
->
-> Used the `blockMesh` utlility to create the mesh for this tutorial.

 ## Mesh manipulation